How to Study for the ABIM Certification Exam in 2024

 Finding the Right Resources

 Practice questions should be a centerpiece of your study plan for the ABIM Certification Exam.
 Working through questions is an inherently active form of learning, and it prepares you for the exam day environment since your test will consist of single best-answer, multiple-choice questions.
 To that end, the first step in constructing your approach to studying is to pick quality question banks.
-The gold standard is the Medical Knowledge Self-Assessment Program (MKSAP) by the American College of Physicians, which provides 1200 high-quality and regularly updated questions.
-However, you should consider supplementing with additional questions once you finish the MKSAP bank.

-In particular, the Rosh Review offers a well-structured ABIM question bank that addresses the wide scope of the test.
-Questions are formatted in the same way as the ABIM Certification Exam questions and include detailed explanations.
-Some unique advantages of the Rosh Review question bank include its size (3,000 questions), One Step Further questions to reinforce the information you’re learning, and rapid review cards that summarize high-yield information in one place.
+While MKSAP by the American College of Physicians is one option, Blueprint/Rosh Review offers a well-structured Internal Medicine Certification Exam Qbank that addresses the wide scope of the test.
+Questions are formatted similarly to the ABIM Certification Exam questions and include detailed explanations.
+Some unique advantages of the Blueprint/Rosh Review question bank include its size (3,000 questions), teaching illustrations included with each question, One Step Further questions with additional teaching pearls, and Rapid Reviews that summarize high-yield information in one place.

 Important ABIM Certification Exam Study Tips